 The central concern of my research has always been the politics of culture.
 It has led me to examine the complex interplay between knowledge and power, explore the relationship between culture, place, and identity, and investigate the thorny issues of recent decades, such as nation-building, independence, and cultural identity crisis in Taiwan.

-* Performing arts – traditional xiqu (particularly Beijing Opera); contemporary theatre; political theatre movement; Taiwanese cinema.
+- Performing arts – traditional xiqu (particularly Beijing Opera); contemporary theatre; political theatre movement; Taiwanese cinema.

-Bi-Yu is convenor and a member of three joint research projects funded by the Ministry of Education in Taiwan, including: Politics, Aesthetics, and Homeland Construction: A Re-examination of Taiwanese History of the Early Post-war Period (政治,美學,家/國建構:重探戰後初期台灣史) in 2010; Exploring the Cultural Faces of Taiwan in the 1950s (尋找台灣五O年代文化形貌) in 2009; Mapping Taiwan: Forgotten History and Selected Memories in Post-war Taiwan (擘畫台灣: 戰後台灣的遺忘與記憶) in 2008.
+Before this, I had been the convenor and a member of three joint research projects funded by the Ministry of Education in Taiwan, including: Politics, Aesthetics, and Homeland Construction: A Re-examination of Taiwanese History of the Early Post-war Period (政治,美學,家/國建構:重探戰後初期台灣史) in 2010; Exploring the Cultural Faces of Taiwan in the 1950s (尋找台灣五O年代文化形貌) in 2009; Mapping Taiwan: Forgotten History and Selected Memories in Post-war Taiwan (擘畫台灣: 戰後台灣的遺忘與記憶) in 2008.

 Chang, Bi-Yu (1996) Sleeves and Rouge: Performance and Life of Wei Hai-ming in Beijing Opera [Shuixiu yu yanzhi Wei Haimin de wutai shengya= 水袖與胭脂:魏海敏的舞臺生涯].
 Taipei: Shang-chou Culture (商周文化) Publisher.

 Chang, Bi-Yu (2011) 'So Close, Yet So Far Away: Imaging Chinese "Homeland" in Taiwan’s Geography Education (1945-67)'.
 Cultural Geographies, (18) 3, pp 385-412.